Gabby Allen Flaunts Fabulous Figure From All Angles In Blue Bikini

 The video began with her standing inside while facing the lens.
 She stood with one hip cocked to the side while she tugged on the straps on her bottoms.
 She then dropped her arms and straightened her legs while smiling at the camera.
 The pose showed off the difference in how her abs and thighs looked.

 Gabby then turned to the side and cocked one hip while standing with one leg in front of the other.
 She gazed at the lens, adjusting her pose and pulling on the straps.
 The stance accentuated her pert derrière and flat waist.
-She looked behind her while raising her shoulder in a flirty fashion before pushing the hair away from the sides of her face.
+She looked behind her while raising her shoulder in a flirty fashion before pushing her hair away from the sides of her face.

 Dozens of admirers took to the comments section to dole out the compliments and thank her for keeping it real.